-In 2019, two EOLOS FLS200 floating lidar buoys were deployed in the New York bight by the New York State Energy Research and Development Authority (NYSERDA; OceanTech Services/DNV under contract to NYSERDA (OceanTech Services/DNV, 2019)).
-These buoys, named E05 and E06 (open and filled X in Figure 1, respectively), contain vertically scanning lidars, ocean

-120 and wave sensors, and a small meteorological mast recording atmospheric variables such as temperature and pressure.
-Each lidar records data at 10 levels from 20 m to 200 m above mean sea level at 20 m increments.
-The data are available at 10-minute averaged output and are not corrected for wave or tidal variation.
-This correction has been shown to have a negligible effect in offshore floating lidar measurements when averaged at 10 minute timescales (Krishnamurthy et al., 2023).
-While both E05 and E06 capture the event of focus, only data from E06 is considered within this study as explained in more detail in Section 3.
+In 2019, two EOLOS FLS200 floating lidar buoys were deployed in the New York Bight by the New York State Energy Research and Development Authority (NYSERDA; Ocean-Tech Services/DNV under contract to NYSERDA Ocean-Tech Services/DNV, 2019).
+These buoys, named E05 and E06 (open and filled "X" in Fig. 1, respectively), contain vertically scanning lidars, ocean and wave sensors, and a small meteorological mast recording atmospheric variables such as temperature and pressure.
+Each lidar records data at 10 levels from 20 to 200 m above mean sea level at 20 m increments.
+The data are available at 10 min averaged output and are not corrected for wave or tidal variation.
+This correction has been shown to have a negligible effect in offshore floating lidar measurements when averaged at 10 min timescales (Krishnamurthy et al., 2023).
+While both E05 and E06 capture the event of focus, only data from E06 are considered in this study, as explained in more detail in Sect.
+3.

-125 2.3 Analysis Metrics
+2.3 Analysis metrics

-To analyze model performance over the full rotor swept area, we consider an integrated parameter over the rotor layer: the rotor equivalent wind speed (REWS).
-The calculation of REWS with veer used in this study is defined in equation (9) of Redfern et al. (2019):
+To analyze model performance over the full rotor-swept area, we consider an integrated parameter over the rotor layer: the rotor-equivalent wind speed (REWS).
+The calculation of REWS with veer used in this study is defined in Eq.
+(9) of Redfern et al. (2019):

-$$REWS = \sum{k=1}^N \frac{A{ijk}}{A_T} |U{ijk}| \cos(\theta{ijk}) \quad (1)$$

-130 where N is the number of layers within the total rotor swept area, A_T .
-A{ijk} is the area of the rotor at a given level and U{ijk} is the average wind speed at this level.
-Veer is taken into consideration through θ{ijk} ; the difference between the wind direction at hub height and the average wind direction in a given layer.
+$$\text{REWS} = \sum{k=1}^N \frac{A{ijk}}{A_T} |U{ijk}| \cos(\theta{ijk}), \quad (1)$$ where N is the number of layers within the total rotor-swept area, A_T .
+A{ijk} is the area of the rotor at a given level, and U{ijk} is the average wind speed at this level.
+Veer is taken into consideration through θ{ijk} (the difference between the wind direction at hub height and the average wind direction in a given layer).